vidister/gimp-web/content/about/meta/to-do/index.md

 Check with the others to see what the general consensus would be.

+## Combine and minimize assets

+Probably run a grunt task (or whatever the equivalent is in Python) to combine and minimize assets like CSS and JS.

 ## <strike>Test Nested Folders</strike>

 <strike>This To-Do page actually represents a test of nested content folders being created as expected for output.